elearningz/it_handbook/4 Additional Technologies/Guest_Speaker_Info.md

-# BEFORE THE WEBINAR – A CHECKLIST
+# Webinars

+## Before the Webinar - A Checklist of Things To Consider

 &#x2610;&nbsp;  Schedule Webinar in blackboard, if you don’t know how, contact Neal/Allison